michael8rown/ansible/README.md

 # Arch Linux Installation and Configuration

-This is a collection of BASH and Ansible scripts to automate the installation of Arch Linux, install/enable GNOME extensions, install WhiteSur icons, and set a number of dconf settings the way I like them.
+This is a collection of BASH and Ansible scripts to automate the installation of Arch Linux in UEFI mode, install/enable GNOME extensions, install WhiteSur icons, and set a number of dconf settings the way I like them.

 This is my first attempt at reproducing my NixOS experience in Arch.
 It isn't quite as flawless, but it's very close.